anna-duma/proposal-for-upgrading-classroom/README.md

 ## Future Applications

-This proposal can be updated to include the latest model of desk or to include other equipment improvments for the classroom.
+This proposal can be updated to include the latest model of desk or to include other equipment improvements for the classroom.